Salomon Maimon: Early years

 Salomon Maimon was born Shlomo ben Joshua in the town of Zhukov Borok near Mir in the Grand Duchy of Lithuania (present-day Belarus), where his grandfather leased an estate from a Prince Karol Stanisław "Panie Kochanku" Radziwiłł.
 He was taught Torah and Talmud, first by his father, and later by instructors in Mir.
 He was recognized as a prodigy in Talmudic studies.
-His father fell on hard times, and betrothed him to two separate girls in order to take advantage of their dowries, leading to a bitter rivalry.
+His parents fell on hard times, and betrothed him to two separate girls in order to take advantage of their dowries, leading to a bitter rivalry.
 At the age of eleven he was married to one of the two prospects, a girl from Nesvizh.
 At the age 14 he was already a father and was making money by teaching Talmud.
 Later he learned some German from books and walked all the way to Slonim, where he met a rabbi named Shimshon ben Mordechai of Slonim who had studied in Germany.
 He borrowed German books on physics, optics and medicine from him.
 After that he became determined to study further.

 Interest in Kabbalah

 Maimon describes how he took an interest in Kabbalah, and made a pilgrimage to the court of the Maggid of Mezritch around 1770.
 He ridiculed the Maggid's adherents for their enthusiasm, and charged the Maggid with manipulating his followers.
 He also wrote that the Maggid's ideas are "closer to correct ideas of religion and morals" than those he was taught in cheder."

+Around the years 1777–1778 he wrote the book "ma'ase livnat hasapir" ("a pavement of sapphire stone", from Exodus 24:10), in there he interpreted the Kabbala thought in philosophical way.
+This book unprinted in maimon's life and only in 2019 the scholar Gideon Freudenthal published it from the manuscript.